-Energy secretary will not comply with congressional Democrats' impeachment probe: reports
+U.S. energy secretary will not comply with congressional Democrats' impeachment probe

 He said he never talked about Biden in any conversations with Zelenskiy or the White House, however.

-Reporting by Makini Brice and Timothy Gardner; Editing by Sonya Hepinstall
+Reporting by Makini Brice and Timothy Gardner; Editing by Sonya Hepinstall and Raju Gopalakrishnan